This page will replace chapter 1 from the Player’s Handbook on character creation

 2. Choose a Class

-Every Inquisitor possesses special talents, whether it be some form of martial prowess or the ability to harness the warp.
-Spells are known as warp powers.
-Class features are functionally the same but should be “re-skinned” to fit the setting.
+Everyone possesses special talents, whether it be some form of martial prowess or the ability to harness the warp.
+Spells from the rulebooks are known as warp powers in the setting.
+Class features are functionally the same but should be “re-skinned” to fit the setting and your character.

 Weapon, armor, and tool proficiencies are functionally the same.
 Choose and record your class as normal; however, do not give your character equipment.
 All kinds of weapons exist, if you can think of it, it probably exists in the setting (light sabers, laser rifles, chain-swords, etc.).
 In the first session, you will be equipped and given stats for your weapons and armor.
+Classes allowed in this setting are real world classifications of people in the setting.
 The following classes are allowed:

 Berserker (Barbarian) – martial, warp enhancements